Media Studies (A Level)

 How Will I Be Assessed?

 Assessment constitutes two final exams at the end of course that form 35% each of the final grade.
 The exams involve applying the media studies theoretical framework to a range of close study products specified by the exam board and also a number of unseen media texts.
-During the course, students complete a Non Exam Assessment (NEA) and this involves producing a cross-media production for and intended audience.
+During the course, students complete a Non-Exam Assessment (NEA) and this involves producing a cross-media production for an intended audience.
 The NEA makes up 30% of the final grade.

 What Next?